LINDA WERTHEIMER, HOST:

-LINDA WERTHEIMER, host: This WEEKEND EDITION from NPR News.
+This WEEKEND EDITION from NPR News.
 I'm Linda Wertheimer.
 In Venezuela, officials have announced a dramatic end to the high-profile kidnapping of Major League Baseball catcher Wilson Ramos.
 Police commandos swooped in on a remote mountainous hideaway and rescued him.
-This was the sound at the Ramos home in Valencia, Valenzuela, when he returned there late last night.
+This was the sound at the Ramos home in Valencia, Venezuela, when he returned there late last night.

 (SOUNDBITE OF SIREN AND CHEERING)

-WERTHEIMER: For more on this story, we're joined now by NPR's Juan Forero in Ramos' hometown, Valencia, Valenzuela.
+WERTHEIMER: For more on this story, we're joined now by NPR's Juan Forero in Ramos' hometown, Valencia, Venezuela.
 Juan, what was the scene like at the Ramos family home?

 FORERO: Ramos said that he had been in a mountain camp somewhere.
 He said that he had been in some kind of shack for two days.
 He said he couldn't eat.
 He said the shack was filled with men who were armed.
 And he said he expected the worst.
-And then all of a sudden commandos swooped in and he said that he was taken there as fast as he's been seized just two days before.
+And then all of a sudden commandos swooped in and he said that he was taken from there, as fast as he'd been seized just two days before.

 WERTHEIMER: The rescue sounds not only dramatic but, of course, it is a very speedy resolution.
 What more can you tell us about how they found him and how they got him out?

-This has become a priority for Hugo Chavez's government.
-The government is trying to show that it is in control, that crime has not spiraled out of control, so they put some of its best people on this.
+This had become a priority for Hugo Chavez's government.
+The government is trying to show that it is in control, that crime has not spiraled out of control, so the government put some of its best people on this.
 And I'm talking about investigators who investigate kidnappings.
 I'm talking about crime scene evidence collectors and commandos and so forth.
 So it was a big group and it was from various agencies who were involved in this.

 WERTHEIMER: Give us an idea of how big a problem kidnapping is in Venezuela.